HazemHaff/HazemHaff/README.md

 - 👋 Hi, I’m @HazemHaff
-- 👀 I’m interested in Data Science, and AI engineering, Database Engineering, Cloud Architecture, and Cybersecurity.
+- 👀 I’m interested in Data Science, Data Engineering, Database Engineering, and AI engineering, Cloud Architecture, and Cybersecurity.
 - 🌱 I’m currently learning AI Engineering,
 - 💞️ I’m looking to collaborate on Data Science Projects and AI Engineering Projects
 - 📫 How to reach me ?
 You Can reach me on Linkedin :)